-We’re living in a world where Web is accessed from anywhere and everywhere.
-Which means smartphone penetration is increasing day by day.
+We’re living in a world where the Web is accessed from anywhere and everywhere.
+This means smartphone penetration is increasing day by day.

 See, there’re a lot of things to think about in order to deliver a performance that’s not just amazing – it’s future-friendly.

 - Set the maximum page size limit.
 For those who don’t know, BBC has been using this technique for quite a while now.

 - Zero in on conditional loading as it lets you render only the necessary elements to mobile users and hide those which unnecessary.